 We’re mobile in more ways than one this week.
-Our team boarded a plane from the U.S. to Barcelona to participate in the world’s largest gathering for the mobile industry – Mobile World Congress (MWC).
-The long flight was worth it, as we prepare for an exciting week, which kicked off for us last Friday with a few major announcements.
+Our team boarded a plane from the U.S. to Barcelona to participate in the world’s largest gathering for the mobile industry, the Mobile World Congress (MWC).
+The long flight was worth it as we prepared for an exciting week, which kicked off for us last Friday with a few major announcements.
 I’ll get to that in a minute, though.

 Federated Wireless on display at the Baicells booth at MWC.

-Iyad Tarazi introducing the Federated Wireless spectrum controller.
+Iyad Tarazi introduced the Federated Wireless Spectrum Controller.

 More Articles